Operating System Architecture: Components, Functions, and How It Works

 Examples:

-Together, these components are a guarantee for proper hardware management, user interaction, and application execution.
+Together, these components guarantee proper hardware management, user interaction, and application execution.

 Types of Operating System Architectures